-Year 11 students in the UK are fast heading towards the end of this Summer's exam season.
-So during a revision session with my own class this week I asked them what they wish they'd done differently in terms of their exam preparation and revision.
-There were a number of responses ranging from "engage with … Continue reading What can the Current Year 10 Students Learn from Year 11 About Exams?
+Year 11 students in the UK are approaching the Summer exam season.
+So during a revision session with my own class I asked them what they wish they'd done differently in terms of their exam preparation and revision.